-I. Choose the response which best reflects the meaning of the text:-
+I. Choose the response which best reflects the meaning of the text:- a) a reflection of his models and feelings.

-- 1. Children who start speaking late - a) May have problems with their hearing. - b) Probably do not hear enough language spoken around them. - c) Usually pay close attention to what they hear. - d) Often takes a long time in learning to listen properly.

-1. A baby's first noises are
+- 1. Children who start speaking late - a) May have problems with their hearing. - b) Probably do not hear enough language spoken around them - c) Usually pay close attention to what they hear. - d) Often takes a long time in learning to listen properly: - 1.
+A baby's first noises are b) an early form of language.